KelvinShadewing/supertux-advance/README.md

 *Q:* The game crashed.
 The log says a function or identifier wasn't defined.

 **A:** The game may need a newer version of Brux GDK.
-Download the nightly build from the link in the installation destructions.
+Download the nightly build from the link in the installation instructions.

 *Q:* Does this game have Mac support?